Ivo-Balbaert/The_Way_to_Jai/book/31_Working with threads.md

 */
 ```

-You create a new thread by doing New and calling the `thread_init` procedure (see line (1)), creates a thread using heap allocation.
+You create a new thread by doing New and calling the `thread_init` procedure (see line (1)).
+This creates a thread using heap allocation.

 The `thread_init` proc has this signature:
 `thread_init :: (thread: *Thread, proc: Thread_Proc, temporary_storage_size : s32 = 16384, starting_storage: *Temporary_Storage = null) -> bool`
 This proc does not start a thread, it just initializes the thread's data.

-The new thread has to do something, so `thread_init` is called with a proc as its 2nd parameter: this proc always has to have the signature as in line (5):
+The new thread has to do something, so `thread_init` is called with a proc as its 2nd parameter.
+This proc always has to have the same signature as in line (5):
 `thread_proc :: (thread: *Thread) -> s64`
-A thread has to be shut down when it is no longer useful, we do this with a defer block as in line (2), calling `thread_deinit` and `free`.
+A thread has to be shut down when it is no longer useful.
+We do this with a defer block as in line (2), calling `thread_deinit` and `free`.

-Then we have to start up the new thread with the `thread_start` procedure in line (3); this proc has the signature: `thread_start :: (thread: *Thread);`.
+To start up the new thread, use the `thread_start` procedure in line (3).
+This proc has the signature: `thread_start :: (thread: *Thread);`.
 Line (4) uses the proc `sleep_milliseconds(1000)` to suspend the main thread for 1s.
-This is needed here to see the output of both main and thread1, without it main closes off before thread1 has had the chance to print its own output.
+This is needed here to see the output of both `main` and `thread1`.
+Without it `main` closes off before `thread1` has had the chance to print its own output.
 Line (5) shows that we can test whether a thread is still running with the `thread_is_done` procedure.

 From the output we see that the `main` thread and the new thread `thread1` have a different `context`.
-Their contexts are using the same procedures, but they have a different thread_index and their temporary storage location is different.
+Their contexts are using the same procedures, but they have a different `thread_index` and their temporary storage location is different.

 ## 31.2 Thread Groups
 ## 31.2.1 Concept and basic example
 When you need a bunch of threads to asynchronously respond to requests simultaneously, you can launch a so-called Thread_Group.
 The following proc's are at your disposal:
 * `init :: ()`  initializes a thread group
   Here is its signature:
   `init :: (group: *Thread_Group, num_threads: s32, group_proc: Thread_Group_Proc, enable_work_stealing := false);`

    The thread group can only execute one procedure, namely the one indicated by `group_proc`.
    The `Thread_Group_Proc` procedure pointer is defined as:
    `Thread_Group_Proc :: #type (group: *Thread_Group, thread: *Thread, work: *void) -> Thread_Continue_Status;`

-   work is passed into the Thread_Group through the add_work :: () function, but the actual work is specified in `Thread_Group_Proc`.
+   work is passed into the Thread_Group through the `add_work` procedure, but the actual work is specified in `Thread_Group_Proc`.
    The `Thread_Continue_Status` can have the following values:
     .STOP       causes the thread to terminate
     .CONTINUE   causes the thread to continue to run

 * `start :: ()` starts the running of the threads; it has the signature:  `start :: (group: *Thread_Group);`
 * `shutdown :: ()` stops the running of the threads; call shutdown before your program exits.
 * `add_work :: ()` adds a unit of work, which will be given to one of the threads; here is its signature:
   `add_work :: (group: *Thread_Group, work: *void, logging_name := "");`

 Let's see this in action in the following example:

-See _31.3_thread_groups.jai_:
+See *31.3_thread_groups.jai*:
 (Example taken from the Jai Community Library wiki)
 ```c++
 #import "Basic";